BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

-The provided data consists of $511$ different datasets from $110$ different states.
+The provided data consists of $511$ different data sets from $110$ different states.
 The data was set up into City, State, Country, Cost of Living Plus Rent Index, CLI, Rent Index, Groceries Index, Restaurant Index, Local Purchasing Power Index, Leverage Model 1 and Leverage Model 2 attributes.

 In Figure \@ref(fig:continentCountdata) can be seen how many data sets are available per region.